Optimal Investment and Consumption Strategies with General Cost Structure under CRRA Utility: Introduction

-For the cases in which the trading involves both proportional and fixed costs, we refer to the works \cite{Altarovici-Reppen-Soner-SIAMJCO-2017,Cadenillas-MMOR-2000, Liu-JF-2004,Korn-FS-1998,Oksendal-Sulem-SIAMJCO-2002}.
-Based on the exponential utility function, Liu \cite{Liu-JF-2004} formulated the governing dynamic equations and free boundary conditions for multi-assets, and showed that these equations reduce to the one-risky-asset problem when all assets are independent.
-Furthermore, Liu studied numerically the case of two correlated risky assets.
-The method of Hamilton-Jacobi-Bellman quasi-variational inequality (HJBQVI) has also been applied to study the value function and the optimal control.
-We refer to \cite{Altarovici-Reppen-Soner-SIAMJCO-2017,Cadenillas-MMOR-2000,Korn-FS-1998,Oksendal-Sulem-SIAMJCO-2002} the works in this approach in an infinite horizon.
-Altarovici et al. \cite{Altarovici-Reppen-Soner-SIAMJCO-2017} and Cadenillas \cite{Cadenillas-MMOR-2000} considered a general utility and CRRA utility of consumption, respectively.
-Korn \cite{Korn-FS-1998} studies the general utility of consumption in HJBQVI approach and derived a nontrivial asymptotically optimal solution for the problem of exponential utility maximization as an application. {\O}ksendal and Sulem \cite{Oksendal-Sulem-SIAMJCO-2002} studied the CRRA utility of consumption and presented some numerical estimates for the value function and the optimal consumption--investment policy.
+\textbf{Both fixed and proportional costs:} Based on the exponential utility function, Liu \cite{Liu-JF-2004} formulated the governing dynamic equations and free boundary conditions for multiple assets, demonstrating that these equations reduce to the one-risky-asset problem when all assets are independent.
+He also numerically studied the case of two correlated risky assets.
+The Hamilton-Jacobi-Bellman quasi-variational inequality method has also been applied to study optimal consumption strategies over an infinite investment horizon \cite{Altarovici-Reppen-Soner-SIAMJCO-2017,Cadenillas-MMOR-2000,Korn-FS-1998,Oksendal-Sulem-SIAMJCO-2002}.
+Altarovici et al. \cite{Altarovici-Reppen-Soner-SIAMJCO-2017} and Cadenillas \cite{Cadenillas-MMOR-2000} considered general utility and CRRA utility of consumption, respectively.
+Korn \cite{Korn-FS-1998} studied general utility of consumption and derived the optimal solution for exponential utility maximization as an example. {\O}ksendal and Sulem \cite{Oksendal-Sulem-SIAMJCO-2002} examined the CRRA utility of consumption and presented numerical estimates for the value function and the optimal consumption strategy.

-The well-known Black-Scholes formulas for option prices are based on hedging the risk in the option by continuously trading the underlying asset.
-Therefore transaction costs are also very important in option pricing.
-For option pricing with the exponential utility and proportional transaction costs, we refer to \cite{Davis-Panas-Zariphopoulou-SIAMJCO-1993,Whalley-Wilmott-MF-1997} for European options.
-Hodges and Neuberger \cite{Hodges-Neuberger-RFuMa-1989} studied theoretically and numerically the option pricing problem under an exponential utility function with both proportional and fixed transaction costs.
-Whalley and Wilmott \cite{Whalley-Wilmott-EJAM-1999} derived an analytical solution for this model based on perturbation expansion.